IfcOpenShell/IfcOpenShell/src/bonsai/docs/devs/hello_world.rst

 create an add-on which creates objects, creates gizmos, new buttons, interfaces, and so on.
 This is a great way to try out how to build different extensions.

-Naturally, if you just want to tweak the BlenderBIM Add-on or build a small feature just for yourself, you're free to ignore this advice, skip all the tests, and just write half the code in a single file and it'll get the job done.
+Naturally, if you just want to tweak Bonsai or build a small feature just for yourself, you're free to ignore this advice, skip all the tests, and just write half the code in a single file and it'll get the job done.

 Software architecture
 ---------------------